mvolkmann/blog/src/lua.md

 When a string is passed it parses it as Lua code and returns a function that executes the code and `nil` for the message.
-If there are errors in the code it returns
+If there are errors in the code, it returns
 `nil` for the function and a string for an error message.

 When a function is passed, the function must return a string of code.